thunderz99/node-cosmos/README.md

-# cosmos-node - A light weight Azure CosmosDB Client for nodejs
+# node-cosmos - A light weight Azure CosmosDB Client for nodejs

-Cosmos-node is a client for Azure CosmosDB 's SQL API (also called documentdb formerly).
+node-cosmos is a client for Azure CosmosDB 's SQL API (also called documentdb formerly).
 Which is an opinionated library aimed at ease of use for CRUD and find (aka. query).

 ## Background
 * Microsoft's official nodejs CosmosDB client is verbose to use